DSbeginner-ap/WSU/README.md

-# WSU
-Update all course work from Masters in DS at WSU.
+Course work from my masters in data science at WSU.